 Key Takeaways:

 Budget: Rent varies significantly across Valencia.
-Neighbourhoods like Mestalla and Benimaclet are considerably more affordable than central areas like Cánovas & Mercado de Colón.
+Neighborhoods like Mestalla and Benimaclet are considerably more affordable than central areas like Cánovas & Mercado de Colón.
 Moving slightly outside the historic center gives you a lot more for your money.

 Transport access: Valencia's public transport network includes the metro (Metrovalencia) and an extensive bus network (EMT).
-A neighbourhood with a metro stop puts the rest of the city within easy reach.
+A neighborhood with a metro stop puts the rest of the city within easy reach.
 This matters more especially if you don't plan to own a bike or a car.

 Campus proximity: Commute time adds up fast.
-Benimaclet sits close to several of Valencia's universities and has direct metro access to the city centre.
+Benimaclet sits close to several of Valencia's universities and has direct metro access to the city center.
 Map the route if your faculty is in a different part of the city.

 | Neighbourhood | Budget Level | Transport | Campus Access | Daily Convenience | Best For |